 6. Volkswagen Polo

-The Polo is a small car, which makes it easy to maneuver and park.
+Being such a small car makes it easy to maneuver and park.
 Trust us, you’ll be grateful for that in your first year of driving.
-It’s also supremely comfortable thanks to its spacious cabin, plush materials and reams of technology.

 - Spacious boot

 - Extras add up